datashaman/elasticsearch-model/README.md

 Each *hit* is wrapped in the `Result` class.

+`Result` has a dynamic getter:

+* index, type, id, score and source are pulled from the top-level of the hit. e.g. index is hit[_index], type is hit[_type], etc
+* if not one of the above, it looks for an existing item in the top-level hit. e.g. _version is hit[_version], etc
+* if not one of the above, it looks for an existing item in hit[_source] (the document). e.g. title is hit[_source][title]
+* if nothing resolves from above, it triggers a notice and returns null

 The `response` object delegates to an internal `Collection`, so it supports all the usual methods: `map`, `filter`, `each`, etc.

 ```php